 We have an early morning flight to Paro and then a slow drive through the countryside to get familiar with the landscapes.
 Normally this drive takes about 1 hour, but with a group of photographers we like to take all afternoon.
-Once in Thimphu we'll get acclimated to the pace of life in Bhutan and visit some local spots for photography and discussion.
-Aside from acclimating to the Bhutanese culture, Thimphu has some beautiful temples to visit and will help us prepare for the cultural immersion of Central Bhutan.
+Once in Thiumphu we'll get acclimated to the pace of life in Bhutan and visit some local spots for photography and discussion.

 Days 5-7 | Phobjikha

 This drive is beautiful and dramatic with lots of scenic stops along the way.
-Trongsa is a major highlight of the journey with my favourite Dzong of all Bhutan dominating the view.
-This year we'll be in Trongsa for it's annual festival, so we'll see the monks at their very best and will be visitng many time during the festival.
+Trongsa is the highlight of the journey with my favourite Dzong of all Bhutan dominating the view.
+The chance to see monks engaged in their traditions is excellent, and there's often a chance to see monkeys engaged in mischief too.

 We return back to Paro for a little pampering in the most scenic valley Bhutan has to offer.
 We'll get up close to the scenery in a serious way by ascending the trail to the Tigers Nest.
-We'll have the option of horses to make the trail more comfortable, but will need to walk back down the hill after the light has faded over the horizon.
+It's a steep climb but we take it slowly and have the entire day ahead of us.
 The Tigers Nest is remarkable, a fitting highlight to finish our journey.

 We leave Paro on an early flight into Thailand, hoping to arrive in Bangkok before 8pm.
 Exact details of our departure flight may vary according to weather conditions and we recommend you do not book onward flight from Bangkok until late evening on day 16 or plan another night or two in the city before flying home.
 And why not, Bangkok is a great city!